 Complete epilepsy treatment

 - Anticonvulsant medicines.
-There are a number of medicines that can stop or cut down on seizures — our doctors know about the newest advances.
-If medicine doesn’t work or the side effects are too hard to deal with, your doctor will let you know about other choices.
+There are a number of medicines that can stop or cut down on seizures — because we are an academic health system, our doctors know about the newest treatment options.
+If medicine doesn’t work or the side effects are too hard to deal with, your doctor can provide you with other choices.

 - Vagus nerve stimulation.
 Your doctor can implant a tiny device under the skin of your chest that stimulates the vagus nerve and can keep you from having a seizure.
 Like a heart pacemaker, the device is programmed to your needs.